-Installing grab rails around your bathroom should be the first step you take as your get older and begin to struggle with your balance.
-There are so many different types to choose from, each of which can help you in different ways.
+As you get older, you may begin to struggle with your balance.
+Installing grab rails around your bathroom should be the first step you take to protect yourself.
+There are several types to choose from, each of which can help you in different ways.

 You can buy grab rails which attach to the wall or ones which attach to your bath or shower.
 All grab rails should be installed in places that you can reach easily, without having to overstretch.
-It’s very important that the fixings are strong and secure – and you may need to consult a trades person to check that your walls are strong enough to hold them.
+It’s very important that the fixings are strong and secure.
+You may need to consult a tradesperson to check that your walls are strong enough to hold them.

-We advise that you install grab rails around your bath or shower, and at the side of your toilet so that you can sit down and stand back up with ease after using the bathroom.
+We advise that you install grab rails around your bath or shower and beside your toilet, so that you can sit down and stand back up with ease after using the bathroom.

 Install a Shower Seat

-Some older people may struggle to stand for long periods of time due to balance and muscle problems, which is why taking a shower can become a pain.
+Some older people may struggle to stand for long periods of time due to balance and muscle problems.
+For this reason, taking a shower can become a pain.
 Shower chairs are a great solution to this problem.

-By installing a shower seat you can enjoy all the benefits of the shower, without having to stay standing up for 10 minutes.
+By installing a shower seat you can enjoy all the benefits of the shower, without having to stay standing up throughout.
 A shower seat provides you with stability and a place to rest at the same time.

-When purchasing a shower seat you should ensure that it has rubber tips on the legs, as this will provide non-slip grip.
+When purchasing a shower seat you should ensure that the legs have rubber tips, as these will provide non-slip grip.
 Ensure that you use the grab rails previously mentioned in this article to help you get up from your shower seat.

 Buy a Rubber Bath Mat

-A slippery bath tub can cause problems for people of all ages, but the risk of a fall increases with older people.
-There is a quick and easy way to help make getting in and out the bath tub easier, and that is by having a rubber bath mat.
+A slippery bath tub can cause problems for people of all ages, but the risk of a fall increases with age.
+There is a simple way to make getting in and out the bath tub easier, and that is by having a rubber bath mat.

-By simply placing the bath mat on the floor of your bath tub you are moving the slip hazard.
-You will be able get in and out of the bath with a slower risk of loosing your footing and having a fall.
+By simply placing the bath mat on the floor of your bath tub you are bypassing the slip hazard.
+You will be able get in and out of the bath with a lower risk of losing your footing.
 There are plenty of rubber bath mats available, in different colours and styles so that you can pick the one that matches your bathroom.

-Rubber shower mats are also now available should you have a separate shower cubicle.
+Rubber shower mats are also now available for those who have a separate shower cubicle.

 Install a Walk-In Bath

-Although a rubber bath mat can help reduce the risk of you slipping whilst getting in and out of the bath, older people can still struggle with climbing over the side of the bath and down onto the bathroom floor.
+We know that a rubber bath mat can reduce the risk of slipping whilst getting in and out of the bath.
+However, some older people can struggle with climbing over the side of the bath and sitting down in the tub.

 A walk-in bath tub removes this issue.
 These baths feature a door within the sidewall, which allow you to simply walk into your bath tub.
 There is no need to climb over the side of the bath anymore.
-Most models have a small step, as you walk through the door, of around four or five inches.
+Most models have a small step of around four or five inches as you walk through the door.

 Wear your MyAmie Pendant

-The MyAmie Pendant has a great feature that makes it a perfect inclusion in this article: It’s waterproof.
-This means that you can keep wearing it whilst you take a shower or a nice relaxing bath.
+The MyAmie Pendant has a great feature that makes it a perfect inclusion in this article: it’s waterproof!
+This means that you can keep it on whilst you take a relaxing shower or bath.
 As we all know, getting in and out of the bathroom can be tricky due to the slippery conditions.
 It can also be difficult if you suffer from certain medical conditions such as arthritis.

-Fortunately, with a MyAmie Pendant you can call for help if you have a fall in the bathroom.
-Simply press the red button and our care team will receive an alert call immediately.
+Fortunately, with a MyAmie Pendant, you can call for help if you have a fall in the bathroom.
+Simply press the red button and our Response Team will receive an alert call immediately.
 They will initially try to speak with you over the alarm’s base unit.
-Don’t worry if your bathroom is too far away for you to hear them, the care team will automatically call for your emergency contacts and the emergency services if they don’t hear a response from you.
+Don’t worry if your bathroom is too far away for you to hear them; the Response Team will automatically call for your emergency contacts and the emergency services if they don’t hear a response from you.

-Within a matter of minutes help will be on its way to you.
-Without your pendant, it could be that you are left injured on the floor for hours.
+In a matter of minutes, help will be on its way to you.
+On the other hand, without a pendant, it could be that you are left injured on the floor for hours.

 Falls are the most common cause of injury related deaths in people over the age of 75.
 In fact, according to the NHS, around one in three adults over 65 who live at home will have at least one fall a year.